spdskatr/doingmybest/content/posts/arrival-times.md

 ---
 title: "How Long Do I Have To Wait Before Everyone Arrives?"
 date: 2022-06-25T12:09:57-05:00
-description: ""
+description: "Want to plan meeting itineraries?
+Let's use unnecessary amounts of maths!
+Hmm... ...wait, what are we doing again?"
-tags: ["random"]
+tags: ["maths", "random"]
 math: true
 ---

 Let's say you are organising a meeting for you and $N-1$ of your friends ($N$ people in total).
 You have all agreed on a time $T$ for the meeting, but the meeting can only start until everyone arrives.
 Obviously, not everyone is going to arrive at the meeting at exactly time $T$, some people will arrive early and others will arrive late.
-As the meeting organiser, you want to know how much time you will have to wait for everyone to arrive at the meeting.
+As the meeting organiser, you want to know how much time you will have to wait for everyone to arrive at the meeting so you can lay out the agenda accordingly.

 First, let's make a few assumptions to turn this into a workable mathematical problem.
 - Assume that everyone will arrive at the meeting at some point.